Peanut Butter Tofu with Sriracha (Video)

 - Then put tofu pieces between a double layer of paper towels and press down with your hand so the liquid in the tofu is absorbed by the towel.
 (You can do this several times if you need to.)

 - Cut tofu into lengthwise strips about 1 inch wide.

-- Whisk together the soy sauce, rice vinegar, peanut butter, agave, stock or water, and then add the Sriracha Rooster Sauce.
+- Whisk together the soy sauce, rice vinegar, peanut butter, Monkfruit sweetener, vegetable stock or water, and then add the Sriracha Sauce (affiliate link).
 (I would start with a smaller amount of Sriracha, taste, and decide when it is hot enough.)